 For years, Nestle has had a strategic partnership with cosmetics giant L'Oreal.
 The Swiss group was initially recruited as a financial white knight by L'Oreal's controlling shareholder Liliane Bettencourt as a result of fears that France's newly elected socialist government would attempt to nationalise the business.
 She sold a 30% stake to Nestle and over the subsequent years, the two group's worked together on various experimental joint ventures, of which the biggest was Galderma which specialises in treatments for skin conditions, including topical acne treatments Differin and Epiduo, and Clobex for psoriasis.

 In 2014, those ventures were restructured.
 Nestlé reduced its shareholding from just under 30% of equity to 23%, and at the same time took full control of Galderma, which became the core of new division Nestlé Skin Health.
 (A second joint venture, Laboratoires Inneov, which marketed nutritional beauty supplements to promote healthy skin and hair was wound down in early 2015).
 Also in 2014, the group added to its portfolio with the acquisition for $1.4bn of a range of skin fillers from Valeant Pharmaceuticals, including Botox competitor Dysport as well as Restylane, Perlane and Sculptra.
 Nestle ramped up the operations of this now wholly controlled Skin Health business with the creation in 2016 of a joint venture with direct sales giant Guthy Renker to market its $1bn-selling skincare treatment Proactiv.
 Nestle has a 75% stake in the business.
 However, the Skin Health division has not been the success Nestle had envisioned.
 Over-expansion led to a sharp decline in performance during 2016, leading to a sharp down-scaling of the unit's operations.
+In 2018, the group said it would begin exploring "strategic alternatives" for the business.

 Meanwhile, the remaining L'Oreal shares were retained, with a pact that Nestle would make no further changes to the arrangement within Liliane Bettencourt's lifetime.
 Following her death in 2017, Nestle agreed to maintain the status quo for the time being.